CPatchane/config-fish/README.md

     git clone https://github.com/CPatchane/config-fish.git .
     ```

-3) If you don't need/use `nodenv` or/and `rbenv`, don't worry, the config will check if these commands exist before initializing them.
+3) If you don't need/use `nodenv`, `pyenv` or/and `rbenv`, don't worry, the config will check if these commands exist before initializing them.
 This is the same thing for the `golang` environment, it will check if the command `go` exist before initializing the related environment.